eduardohralejandro/Groceries-app/README.md

 - Logs.
 - Clear inputs.

-I think to continue the next weeks developing these features / Nodejs, mongodb and jwt as principal tools.
+I think to continue the next weeks developing these features.